jsdevel/XforJS/README.md

 XforJS
 ======

-Javascript Template Compiler written in javascript
+Javascript Template Compiler.
+Please visit http://xforjs.com for Documentation and a Live Demo.